Contact Us

 Ozone used for Ecoli O157:H7 Inactivation

-Efficacy of Ozone in Killing Listeria monocytogenes on Alfalfa Seeds and Sprouts and Effects on Sensory Quality of Sprouts:
+Efficacy of Ozone in Killing Listeria Monocytogenes on Alfalfa Seeds and Sprouts and Effect on Sensory Quality of Sprouts

 Center for Food Safety, University of Georgia, 1109 Experiment Street, Griffin, Georgia 30223-1797[PARA] Department of Food Science and Technology, University of Georgia, 1109 Experiment Street, Griffin, Georgia, 30223-1797[PARA], Department of Microbiology, 639 Pleasant Street, Morrill, Science Center IV-N203, University of Massachusetts, Amherst, Massachusetts, 01003-9298[PARA], Department of Agricultural and Biological Engineering, Life, Sciences Consortium, Pennsylvania State University, University Park, Pennsylvania 16802[PARA]eU.S.
 Department of Agriculture, Agricultural, Research Service, Eastern Regional Research Center, Food Intervention and, Technology Research Unit, 600 East Mermaid Lane, Wyndmoor, Pennsylvania, 19038, USA